Monsieur-Bert/Monsieur-Bert/README.md

 next_focus:
   learning: ["Cloud Infra", "Terraform", "Podman"]
-  working_on: "Found a internship as Devops"
+  working_on: "Found an internship as Devops"

 ```